 Transport Co is supplying domestic transport and ancillary transport services to Freight Forwarder X SA and must charge VAT at the standard rate under section 7(1)(a).
+This supply is not zero-rated under section 11(2)(c), as Transport Co is not the same supplier providing the services to which section 11(2)(a) applies.
 The services supplied by Freight Forwarder X GmbH to Freight Forwarder X SA are not subject to VAT in the RSA.

-Note that even though all the different legs or aspects of the international movement of the goods are not physically rendered by Freight Forwarder X SA, it must still zero rate its supply to Company A. Freight Forwarder X SA is contractually supplying the services to Company A.
+Note that even though none of the different legs or aspects of the international movement of the goods are physically rendered by Freight Forwarder X SA, it must still zero-rate its supply to Company A. Freight Forwarder X SA is contractually supplying the services to Company A.